Emergency and Disaster Preparedness for Farm Animals Act

 Why This Legislation Is Necessary

 Congress and the USDA have created various disaster assistance programs over the years—including the Emergency Loan Program and LIP—to compensate producers for such losses.
-According to federal data, over $500 million has been distributed to farmers and ranchers under LIP alone since 2008.
+According to federal data, over $500 million has been distributed to farmers and ranchers under LIP since 2008.
+From 2021 through 2023 alone, nearly $170 million was distributed under the program.
 Despite the large price tag associated with these programs, producers are not required to demonstrate they took any steps to protect their animals from extreme weather before receiving compensation.